swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-to demonstrate a problem.
-To solve it, we propose to apply flow-sensitive actor isolation to the initializers of GAICs that are marked as non-isolated.
+To solve this race, we propose to apply flow-sensitive actor isolation to the initializers of GAITs that are marked as non-isolated.

-For isolated initializers, GAICs have the ability to gain actor-isolation prior to calling the initializer itself.
-That's because its executor is a static instance, existing prior to even allocating uninitialized memory for a GAIC object.
-Thus, all isolated initializers of a GAIC require callers to `await` to gain access to the right executor.
-For isolated initializers of GAICs, there is no danger of race, regardless of the isolation of its members:
+For isolated initializers, GAITs have the ability to gain actor-isolation prior to calling the initializer itself.
+That's because its executor is a static instance, existing prior to even allocating uninitialized memory for a GAIT instance.
+Thus, all isolated initializers of a GAIT require callers to `await`, which will gain access to the right executor before starting initialization.
+That executor is held until the initializer returns.
+Thus for isolated initializers of GAITs, there is no danger of race among the isolated stored properties:

 ```swift
 @MainActor